Energoatom: Managing spent nuclear fuel at Ukrainian NPPs

-Ukraine fully fulfills its obligations in all aspects of handling spent nuclear fuel in accordance with the requirements of the "Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management" (Joint Convention) ratified by the Verkhovna Rada of Ukraine on 20 April 2022.
+Ukraine fulfills its obligations in all aspects of handling spent nuclear fuel in accordance with the requirements of the "Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management" (Joint Convention) ratified by the Verkhovna Rada of Ukraine on 20 April 2022.

-In accordance with the Joint Convention, the State bears full responsibility for the safe handling of spent fuel and radioactive waste.
+In accordance with the Joint Convention, the State bears responsibility for the safe handling of spent fuel and radioactive waste.

 During the Soviet Union times, a technical scheme existed under which spent fuel from Ukrainian nuclear plants was taken to temporary storage facilities on the territory of the Russian federation for its further processing.
 After the collapse of the USSR, the Russian side began to charge a significant fee for the processing of Ukrainian spent fuel.
 As a result, the radioactive waste generated during processing had to be returned to Ukraine in accordance with the aforementioned Convention.